St. Gabriel's High School: Academics

 St. Gabriel's High School's curriculum is as prescribed by the Secondary School Certificate (SSC) board.
 The medium of instruction is English.
 It provides computer education to students from nursery-10thgrades.
 The school's best performance was securing All India Open Category 1st rank in the IIT-JEE 2010 examination.

 Sports

-The school has a playground adjacent to the main block.
+The school has an enormous playground adjacent to the main block.
 It includes three Football courts, two Volleyball courts, a Netball court, and two Basketball courts.
 Two football courts put together made a Cricket ground.
-Students have one drill period per week.
+Students have one to two drill periods per week.